256cats/github-ranking-api/README.md

 ## Project Synopsis

 Welcome to the GitHub Ranking API.
+The app is containerized with support for environment variables, ready for deployment to any container registry and execution in the cloud (e.g. AWS ECS / EKS / Kubernetes).

 We provide a Docker-compose stack to facilitate streamlined development and testing.

 ## Technologies Overview